 After 5 minutes of holding my palm above her burned skin, the pain was gone.

 My friend was quietly freaking out, and got up to go pour herself a glass of wine.
 When she sat down, she looked visibly shaken.

 “You just got rid of my pain — without touching me,” she said after a pregnant pause.

 I had underestimated her skepticism.
 Over the years, I had gotten more and more casual with the reality of External Qi Transmission.
 To me, it was no longer mysterious.
 It was a natural, if unexplained, phenomenon.

 But my friend wasn’t on the same page yet.
 At the time, she worked in bioscience research at a prestigious university.
 External Qi Transmission was not something that was in her window of possibility.
 In fact, I had seriously challenged her world view by taking away her pain.

 As I watched her sip her wine, it occurred to me that the pain of having her world view shattered was probably worse than the pain from the burn.

 To be continued?

 This post turned out to be longer than I expected.
 I’ve still got several more stories to share, as well as my own thoughts about the phenomenon of External Qi Transmission.
 Shall I continue in another post later?

 UPDATE: You can read part 2 of this article here.Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.